cbananal/aloha-apparel/README.md

 #Aloha Apparel Co.
-A single-page e-commerce site optimized for all browsers, with features such as Flexbox for displaying elements as well as Javascript / jQuery for simple interactive functionality.
+A single-page e-commerce site optimized for all browsers, built with the main objectives of using Flexbox for displaying elements as well as Javascript / jQuery for simple interactive functionality.

 ###Tools and Languages Used
 * HTML5 / CSS3